Struggling with Back Pain in Austin TX?

-Are you struggling with back pain?
-Whether it is your upper, middle, or low back, it is likely that you will experience some form of back pain at in your life.
-In fact, it is estimated that nearly 32 million Americans are experiencing back pain at this moment, and that approximately 80% of the population will experience some form of back pain in their lifetime.
-With numbers like this it’s not surprising that back pain has grown to be the #1 cause of disability in the United States.
+Are you struggling with back pain in Austin TX?
+Whether it is your upper, middle, or low back, it is likely that you will experience some form of back pain in your life.
+In fact, it is estimated that nearly 32 million Americans are experiencing back pain at this moment and that approximately 80% of the population will experience some form of back pain in their lifetime.
+With numbers like this, it's not surprising that back pain has grown to be the #1 cause of disability in the United States.
 Statistics like this should stimulate concern regarding what causes low back pain, how to prevent it, and what the best form of treatment is once it has developed.
 Our team at Applied Chiropractic aims to use this article to guide you in the right direction to answer those questions and more.

 In addition to all of these possibilities, physical injury is not always the primary cause.
 Conditions such as obesity, arthritis, kidney stones, and urinary tract infections have been shown to give symptoms of low back pain.
 With all of these possibilities, it is important to find a doctor that takes into account all aspects of health to reach an accurate diagnosis.
 Fortunately, our team at Applied Chiropractic in Austin has many years of education and experience to determine the correct diagnosis.
 Without an accurate diagnosis and treatment, even the most minor conditions can develop into serious lifelong conditions.